stay-leave/gemini-fullstack-langgraph-quickstart/README.md

 - 📄 Generates answers with citations from gathered sources.
 - 🔄 Hot-reloading for both frontend and backend during development.

-## Project Structure

-The project is divided into two main directories:

--   `frontend/`: Contains the React application built with Vite.
--   `backend/`: Contains the LangGraph/FastAPI application, including the research agent logic.

 ## Getting Started: Development and Local Testing